Eschatologue/CM_wiki/docs/spells/7th-level.md

 ***5-Blue.*** The target takes 10d6 cold damage on a failed save, or half as much damage on a successful one.

 ***6-Indigo.*** On a failed save, the target is restrained.
-It must then make a Constitution Saving Throw at the end of each of its turns.
+It must then make a Constitution :d20-save: **Saving Throw** at the end of each of its turns.
 If it successfully saves three times, the spell ends.
 If it fails its save three times, it permanently turns to stone and is subjected to the petrified condition.
 The successes and failures don't need to be consecutive, keep track of both until the target collects three of a kind.

 ***7-Violet.*** On a failed save, the target is blinded.
-It must then make a Wisdom Saving Throw at the start of your next turn.
+It must then make a Wisdom :d20-save: **Saving Throw** at the start of your next turn.
 A successful save ends the blindness.
 If it fails that save, the creature is transported to another plane of existence of the DM's choosing and is no longer blinded.
 (Typically, a creature that is on a plane that isn't its home plane is banished home, while other creatures are usually cast into the Astral or Ethereal planes.)

 ***8-Special.*** The target is struck by two rays.
 Roll twice more, rerolling any 8.

 ### Project Image
-*7th-level illusion*
+*7th-level Illusion*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 500 miles
 **Components:** V, S, M (a small replica of you made from materials worth at least 5 gp)
 **Duration:** Concentration, up to 1 day

 You create an illusory copy of yourself that lasts for the duration.
 The copy can appear at any location within range that you have seen before, regardless of intervening obstacles.
-The illusion looks and sounds like you but is intangible.
-If the illusion takes any damage, it disappears, and the spell ends.
+The Illusion looks and sounds like you but is intangible.
+If the Illusion takes any damage, it disappears, and the spell ends.

-You can use your :rsc-action: **Action** to move this illusion up to twice your speed, and make it gesture, speak, and behave in whatever way you choose.
+You can use your :rsc-action: **Action** to move this Illusion up to twice your speed, and make it gesture, speak, and behave in whatever way you choose.
 It mimics your mannerisms perfectly.

 You can see through its eyes and hear through its ears as if you were in its space.
 On your turn as a :rsc-bonus-action: **Bonus Action**, you can switch from using its senses to using your own, or back again.
 While you are using its senses, you are blinded and deafened in regard to your own surroundings.

-Physical interaction with the image reveals it to be an illusion, because things can pass through it.
-A creature that uses its action to examine the image can determine that it is an illusion with a successful Intelligence (Investigation) check against your spell save DC.
-If a creature discerns the illusion for what it is, the creature can see through the image, and any noise it makes sounds hollow to the creature.
+Physical interaction with the image reveals it to be an Illusion, because things can pass through it.
+A creature that uses its action to examine the image can determine that it is an Illusion with a successful Intelligence (Investigation) check against your spell save DC.
+If a creature discerns the Illusion for what it is, the creature can see through the image, and any noise it makes sounds hollow to the creature.

 ### Regenerate
-*7th-level transmutation*
+*7th-level Transmutation*

 **Casting Time:** 1 minute
 **Range:** Touch